about the Refugio Cochamó

 Bunk room has very confortable cushions but does not include bedding.
 Bunkers should bring their own sleeping bags or reserve bedding for an addition cost.
 Bedding is limited.
 Why, you may ask.
 Since not enough power is generated to run a washing machine, everything is handwashed, and washing by hand is labourous, long process we prefer to limit.

-The kitchen offers a variety of home-made meals including their oven-baked pizzas, whole-wheat bread and dinners with whole grains and vegetables from their organic garden.
+The kitchen offers a variety of home-made meals including their oven-baked pizzas and one-pot dinners.
 Check out the Refugio Cochamó's kitchen page for more info.
 Also, there's a shared kitchen with a gas stove, cookware, dishes, utensils and sink where you can cook your own meals.
 No matter your plans for eating, you must pack your own lunches.
 Breakfast nor dinner are charged apart from your stay.
 Due to the complications of resupplying, food and services areexclusive for guests only.

 Electricty.
 Even though the Refugio Cochamó uses mainly candles to provide night-time lighting, it generates a small amount of electricity.
 If there is sufficient power, given the time of the year and consumption needs, guests can charge smartphone, tablets and cameras.
 Items like hair dryers and curling irons, however, will blow up the system.
 Leave them behind.

 Internet.
-In this isolated valley, Refugio Cochamó offers limited Internet for an additional cost but no WiFi.
+In this isolated valley, Refugio Cochamó offers limited Internet but no WiFi.
 The satelite connection allows for a sluggish connection.
-The Refugio provides a computer to send emails, check forecast, chat, etc.
+The Refugio provides a computer during certain hours of the day to send emails, check forecast, chat, etc.

 Three shared bathrooms provide hot showers heated by a wood-burning furnace.